bdcoe/bdcoe-trainee-2020/README.md

 # 3. Clima App
 A weather app.Learnt to fetch location using geolocator,working with API's of OpenWeather global services,fetching data through Json parsing and about asynchronous functions using await and Future types.

+# 4.Flash Chat App
+An instant messages chatting app.Learnt about Hero animations and how to use our own custom animations, learnt to authenticate a user using email address through firebase,learnt to use firestore database in firebase and how to read and write data in the database,learnt about the Streams and StreamBuilder.